jackyzha0/jackyzha0.github.io/content/thoughts/Valve Handbook.md

 		2. Start talking to all the people who you think might be working on it already and find out how to best be valuable

 ## Risk
-Providing the freedom to fail is an important trait of the company— we couldn’t expect so much of individuals if we also penal- ized people for errors.
+Providing the freedom to fail is an important trait of the company— we couldn’t expect so much of individuals if we also penalized people for errors.

 There are still some bad ways to fail.
 - Repeating the same mistake over and over is one.